-I had a chance to sit down with Chris Fritzsching, Director of Detroit Lions Youth Football to discuss the importance of player safety and how the NFL and the Detroit Lions are promoting youth football safety.
+I had a chance to sit down with Chris Fritzsching, Director of Detroit Lions Youth Football to discuss the importance of player safety and how the NFL and the Detroit Lions are promoting football safety.

 Oakland County Moms readers know that we are great fans of the work that Detroit Lions Youth Football puts into their programs.
 Quite simply, the camps promote football and exercise for boys and girls ages 4-18.
 Camps and academies emphasize education, fitness & fun while teaching football fundamentals.
 Participants learn football from excellent coaches and even get to meet current and/or former Detroit Lions players.